 - I love the Michigan Road, but I don’t always like living near it — I lived near Michigan Road in northwest Indianapolis for nearly 24 years.
 It wasn’t all wine and roses.

-- The Boardman House — It’s one of the oldest houses in Indianapolis, built in 1832 on the Michigan Road.
+- The Boardman House — It’s one of the oldest houses in Indianapolis, built in 1832 on the road.

 - For sale: The Boardman House — Just like the title says: this house was put on the market.

-- Peeling back the layers of time — Looking at historic aerial images of what is now one of the busiest intersections on the entire Michigan Road, at 86th St. in Indianapolis.
+- Peeling back the layers of time — Looking at historic aerial images of what is now one of the busiest intersections on the entire road, at 86th St. in Indianapolis.

 - The Pyramids, an Indianapolis landmark on the Michigan Road — Three pyramid-shaped office buildings, impossible to miss in northwest Indianapolis.